Disability & Specific Learning Differences / Difficulties (SpLDs)

 • What is a DSA needs assessment?

 The aim of the external DSA needs assessment is to discuss and recommend the type of support you might require on your course.
-There are several Needs Assessment Access Centres around the country.

 • What support is available for students with a disability?